pjbiggs/LegionellaSerogroup1Genome/README.md

 ### circos_F1157CHC.conf

 This is the Circos configuration file to show the structure of the file needed to generate the Circos plot.
 There are many tracks with each one requiring its own data file, as well as general files to set up the image, and the tickmarks amongst others.
-If this level of detail is of interest, please contact the author for more information.
+If this level of detail is of interest, please contact the author (@pjbiggs) for more information.

 ### methylome_analyses.Rmd